Dirac Delta Regression: Conditional Density Estimation with Clinical Trials

 \section{The Problem}

 \textit{Randomized clinical trials} (RCTs) are the gold standard for inferring causal effects of treatment in biomedicine.
-These trials utilize the notion of \textit{potential outcomes}, where we consider a treatment variable $T$ with codomain $\mathcal{T}$ and postulate the existence of a random vector $\bm{Y} \triangleq (Y(t))_{t \in \mathcal{T}}$ containing the outcomes associated with all possible treatments \cite{Rubin74,Neyman90}.
-We say that $T$ \textit{causes} $Y$ when at least two of the marginal distributions in $\bm{Y}$ differ.
-In an ideal world, we compare the marginals by simultaneously assigning each patient to all treatments $\mathcal{T}$ and then measuring $\bm{Y}$; in other words, we sample directly from the joint distribution $\mathbb{P}(\bm{Y}|\mathcal{T}) = \mathbb{P}(\bm{Y})$.
+These trials utilize the notion of \textit{potential outcomes}, where we consider a set of treatments $\mathcal{T}$ and a random variable $T$ denoting the treatments assigned from $\mathcal{T}$.
+We then postulate the existence of a random vector $\bm{Y} \triangleq (Y(t))_{t \in \mathcal{T}}$ representing the causal outcomes of all treatments \citep{Rubin74}.
+The density $f(Y(t))$ intuitively summarizes the probabilities of all possible outcome values for $T=t$, so we seek to estimate $f(Y(t))$ for each treatment $t \in \mathcal{T}$.
+We can solve this problem by directly measuring $\bm{Y}$ in an ideal world.
 However, we can only assign each patient to a single treatment $T=t$ and observe $Y(T=t)$ in practice.
-We thus can only sample from $\mathbb{P}(Y(T)|T)$, even though we want to sample from the marginals of $\bm{Y}$ in order to compare them.
+We thus can only sample from $f(Y(T)|T)$, even though we want to sample from $f(\bm{Y})$.
 RCTs circumvent this problem by randomizing $T$ so that $T$ and $\bm{Y}$ are probabilistically independent, or \textit{unconfounded}.
-The independence implies $\mathbb{P}(Y(t)|T) = \mathbb{P}(Y(t))$ for any $t \in \mathcal{T}$ which in turn implies $\mathbb{P}(Y(T)|T) = \mathbb{P}(Y(T))$.
-As a result, if we use RCT data to reject the null hypothesis that all distributions in $\{\mathbb{P}(Y(t)|t)\}_{t \in \mathcal{T}}$ are equivalent, then we also reject the null hypothesis that all of the marginal distributions of $\bm{Y}$ are equivalent; we can therefore conclude that $T$ causes $Y$ in this case.
+The independence implies $f(Y(t)|T) = f(Y(t))$ for any $t \in \mathcal{T}$ which in turn implies $f(Y(T)|T) = f(Y(T))$.
+As a result, we can use RCT data to estimate $f(Y(t))$ for each $t \in \mathcal{T}$.